shnarazk/mios/README.md

 #### > Features

+* fundamentally it is developed based on Minisat-1.14, 2.20.
-* fundamentally this is a *line-to-line* translation of [MiniSat 1.14](http://minisat.se/downloads/MiniSat_v1.14.2006-Aug-29.src.zip)
+  * It was a *line-to-line* translation of [MiniSat 1.14](http://minisat.se/downloads/MiniSat_v1.14.2006-Aug-29.src.zip)
-(And,  in the early stage of development, it was based on  N. Een and N. Sorensson, *“An extensible SAT-solver [extended version 1.2],”* in 6th Int.
-Conf. on Theory and Applications of Satisfiability Testing (SAT2003), 2003, pp. 502–518.)
+  * And,  in the early stage of development, it was based on  N. Een and N. Sorensson, *“An extensible SAT-solver [extended version 1.2],”* in 6th Int.
+Conf. on Theory and Applications of Satisfiability Testing (SAT2003), 2003, pp. 502–518.
 * runs in `IO` monad, uses `Data.Vector` and *pointer-based equality* by `reallyUnsafePtrEquality`
 * very fast, compared with SAT solvers written in Haskell; see below.